The007Programmer/ufw-ip-manager/README.md

 - `JQ` package for json handling

 ### Commits Key
+- SAFE: Safe commit, latest code can be used
 - UNST: Unstable commit, not to be used, solely for version control and code backup
-- SAFE: Safe commit, latest code can be used
+- INCM: Safe but incomplete, not to be used
 - HTFX: Hotfix for critical issue
 - REFA: Refactored/Restructured code for better readability and/or efficiency
 - RESD: Removed edits from latest previous commit, unstability issues occured after testing